On Representing Convex Quadratically Constrained Quadratic Programs via Graph Neural Networks: Proof of propositions in Section

 \begin{proof}[Proof of Proposition \ref{prop:can_not_represent_non_convex}] We reconstruct the objective as a constraint.
 Specifically, consider the following two instances:

 and

 Clearly, instance \ref{eq:non_convex_instance_1f} is not feasible, while instance \ref{eq:non_convex_instance_2f} is feasible.

 In the graph generated by the Tripartite graph representation, we change the objective to another special constraint and add a new dummy objective.
-Similarly, we see that tripartite message-passing GNNs fail to separate $\mathcal{I}$ and $\Bar{\mathcal{I}}$. \end{proof}
+Similarly, we see that tripartite MP-GNNs fail to separate $\mathcal{I}$ and $\Bar{\mathcal{I}}$. \end{proof}